Curvature in conformal mappings of 2D lattices and foam structure: Some Generalisations

 Since $\kappa (\phi)$ is an arbitrary function which exists over the interval $0 \leq \phi < 2\pi$, it is natural to express it in terms of a Fourier series, so that,

 Substituting Eq. ($\!\!$~\ref{eq:fourier}) into Eq. ($\!\!$~\ref{eq:third_term}) we find,

 thus the only contribution to the mean square curvature is from the mode $q=1$.
 The contributions from all other modes cancel out, so that an increase in mean square curvature for a given edge is cancelled out by a decrease in mean square curvature for some other edge.
-Furthermore Eq. ($\!\!$~\ref{eq:q3}) depends on the orientation of the vertex in the z-plane, through the angle $\Theta$ which is the argument of the complex function $f_{2}(p)/f_{1}(p)$ and where $p$ is the position of the vertex in the z-plane.
-The turning points (i.e. the location of the maximum and minimum mean square curvature) depend on the values of the co-efficients $a_1$ and $b_1$ and are located at $\Theta=tan^{-1}(a_1/b_1)$ and $\Theta=tan^{-1}(a_1/b_1)+ \pi$.
+Furthermore Eq. ($\!\!$~\ref{eq:q3}) depends on the orientation of the vertex in the z-plane through the angle $\Theta$.
+The turning points (i.e. the the maximum and minimum mean square curvature) depend on the values of the co-efficients $a_1$ and $b_1$ and are located at $\Theta=tan^{-1}(a_1/b_1)$ and $\Theta=tan^{-1}(a_1/b_1)+ \pi$.

 Thus when the edges in the z-plane are not free of curvature the effect of the conformal mapping is to scale the mean curvature, while the mean square curvature is found to be no longer independent with respect to orientation of the vertex.